lsrur/inspector/README.md

 [comment]:$
 ## <a name="installation"></a>Installation

-**The package was developed using PHP 7 so there may be -minor- incompatibilities with PHP 5.4**
+**The package was developed using PHP 7 so there may be some -minor- incompatibilities with PHP 5.4**

 Installing the package via composer: